Sahara International Film Festival

-The Spanish actress Verónica Forqué at the 2007 edition festival.

 The Sahara International Film Festival, also known as FiSahara, is an annual event which takes place in the Sahrawi refugee camps, at the southwest corner of Algeria, near the border with Western Sahara.
 It is the only film festival in the world held in a refugee camp.
 The first festival was in large part organised by Peruvian film director Javier Corcuera.

 For its first three years, FiSahara was held alternately in the Wilaya of Smara, the Wilaya of Ausserd, and the Wilaya of El Aaiún.
 Since 2007, the festival has been staged in the Wilaya of Dajla.
 The event is backed by the Polisario Front, but largely organised and funded by donors from Spain, the former colonial power in Western Sahara.
 The festival has attracted support from Spanish film celebrities, including Penélope Cruz, Javier Bardem, and Pedro Almodóvar.
 Musicians like Fermín Muguruza, Manu Chao, Macaco, Iván Ferreiro, El Chojin and Tomasito have performed in concerts during the festival.

 FiSahara is billed as an initiative to bring film as an entertainment and cultural form to the thousands of Sahrawis who live in the Algerian desert.
 It also aims to provide cultural entertainment and educational opportunities to the refugees.

 In 2010, a twinning agreement was signed between the FiSahara and the San Sebastian Human Rights Film Festival.